Nova Southeastern University: 2010s

+George L. Hanbury II was the sixth president of Nova Southeastern University, assuming the position of president in January 2010.

 In 2014, NSU opened a new campus in Puerto Rico, with master and doctoral programs.
 In April 2015, NSU announced a significant restructuring of its schools and colleges, adopting an all-college framework, to take effect the following July.
 Two new colleges were established: the Dr. Kiran C. Patel College of Allopathic Medicine and the Farquhar Honors College.
 The inaugural class of the medical school consisted of 53 students, with courses commencing on July 30, 2018.
 The college became South Florida's fourth traditional (allopathic) medical school.

-In January 2018, the university opened the NSU Write from the Start Writing and Communication Center in the Alvin Sherman Library on the main campus in Davie.
+In January 2019, the university opened the NSU Write from the Start Writing and Communication Center in the Alvin Sherman Library on the main campus in Davie.
 The center offers writing and communication assistance to all NSU students as part of the university's Quality Enhancement Plan, which is part of reaccreditation through the Southern Association of Colleges and Schools Commission on Colleges.

 Following a $50 million donation from the Kiran C Patel Foundation, NSU's Tampa Bay campus was relocated to Clearwater.
 It now houses the second DO degree program, which accepted its first class in fall 2019, along with several additional allied health programs.

-George L. Hanbury II is the sixth and current president of Nova Southeastern University, and assumed the position of president in January 2010.